Kansattica/msync/MANUAL.md

 - If you don't care about a specific type of notification, you can stop `msync` from retrieving them when you sync with `msync config exclude_boosts true`, and same for `favs`, `follows`, `mentions`, and `polls`. `msync` treats anything starting with a `t`, `T`, `y`, or `Y` as truthy, and everything else as falsy.
 So `exclude_favs true`, `exclude_favs YES`, and `exclude_favs Yeehaw` are equivalent.
 - I'll write more about configuration later, but for now, you can see all your settings and registered accounts with `msync config showall`.

-#### Reading the home timeline and notifications
+#### Reading the home timeline, notifications, and bookmarks

-Your home timeline and notifications are saved into files named `home.list` and `notifications.list` in your `msync_accounts` folder under the appropriate user account.
+Your home timeline, notifications, and bookmarks are saved into files named `home.list`, `notifications.list`, and `bookmarks.list` in your `msync_accounts` folder under the appropriate user account.
 You can find where these files are located by running `msync location` or `msync sync --verbose`. `msync` doesn't provide a built-in way to look at these files.
 It's designed so that you can use whatever tool you prefer for reading text files.
 Here's a few ways that work for me to get you started.

 ##### vim